Tuesday, 9 February 2016

 Simple.

-Think you know how to manage your blood pressure?
+Think you know how to manage your blood pressure?!

 Take this simple test.

-After the two fierce strokes smashed through my mind in 2012 and the vast loss of quality of life they caused in their wake, I now know the value in support, consistency and humour (and now, so do you!).
-A strong social network may be able to aid in a stroke survivor's emotional recovery (like they fortunately did for myself) and guard against the perils of PTSD and the brain damage itself if only for their positive spirit and making a survivor feel they are still cherished post acquired brain injuries.
-For caregivers, family and sacred mates, I'd encourage them to directly (and openly!) interact and communicate with a stroke survivor (there's always a way) as quickly as possible to discover how he or she is feeling regularly (and tell them how you're doing too - be involved, boom!).
+After the two fierce strokes smashed through my compromised mind in 2012 and the vast loss of quality of life they both cruelly caused in their wake, I now know the value in support, consistency and humour (and now, so do you!).
+A strong social network may be able to aid in a stroke survivor's emotional rehabilitation (like they fortunately did for myself) and guard against the perils of PTSD and the brain damage itself if only for their positive spirit and making a survivor feel they are still cherished post acquired brain injuries.
+For sacred caregivers, family and mates alike, I'd encourage them to directly (and openly!) interact and communicate with a stroke survivor (there's always a way) as quickly as possible so they know you do care and value them + to discover how he or she is feeling regularly (and tell them how you're doing too - be involved, boom!).
 There's also apps for such!
-As a stroke survivor, reaching out to family and friends for emotional support is essential as I've experienced firsthand that alienating myself post strokes was counterproductive for both parties and caused unnecessary stress, but I am also mindful of being a 'wet blanket' in my young mates' healthy lives so have insisted on a balance with deflection at times.
-The Three Cs - Company, Communication (in any/all forms) & Chocolate (stroke smartafter all) can make a substantial difference to supporters and stroke survivors alike.
-Additionally, joining an online support group (American Stroke Association's website can assist in such searching!) where a stroke survivor can share their feelings and experiences with others who are further along in their rehabilitation and/or have some firsthand advice that may also help to ease anxiety and lift a stroke survivor's spirits where their faith is restored in the brain's plasticity + progress and that they, despite brain damage, are still normal.
-The online support surely has benefitted this Kitty during the rehabilitation journey, easing stress levels and boosting spirits (for everyone involved).
+As a stroke survivor, reaching out to family & friends for emotional support is essential as I've experienced firsthand that alienating myself post strokes was counterproductive for both parties concerned and caused unnecessary stress, but I am also mindful of being a 'wet blanket' in my young mates' healthy lives so have insisted on a balance with simple deflection at times.
+The Three Cs - company, communication (in any/all forms) & chocolate (<<technically stroke smart after all) certainly can make a substantial difference to both supporters and stroke survivors.
+Additionally, joining an online support group (American Stroke Association's is one helpful site that can assist in such searching!) where a stroke survivor can share their feelings, fears and experiences with others who are further along in their rehabilitation and/or have some firsthand advice that may also help to ease anxiety, assist in adding a sense of normalcy to an extreme experience and encourage a lift in a stroke survivor's spirits where their faith is restored in the brain's plasticity + progress and that they, despite having brain damage, are still normal.
+The online support surely has benefitted this Kitty during the extensive rehabilitation journey, easing stress levels & boosting spirits (for everyone involved).
 Yes!

 Try explaining that to a 26-year-old fire cracker!